Learn to retarget your efforts and master program efficiency in three main areas of your third-party risk management system.

 Bitsight allows users to compare their third-parties’ security ratings, even when the companies have experienced different types of cybersecurity events.
 If a company can use a Bitsight security rating to weed out third-parties who fall below the allowed risk threshold, the vendor selection and onboarding process can be narrowed down to only companies that have secure systems in place.

-Setting Tiers To Enable Easier Onboarding
+Setting Tiers to Enable Easier Onboarding

 Finding a risk threshold your organization is comfortable with for new vendors is a great way to implement efficient vendor management policies.
 An impactful step you can then take to further enable your third-party risk program to grow and properly manage your vendors is to tier your third-parties based on risk and criticality.